cupnoodle/fluffyes/62-bottom-card.md

-You can use your own view / view controller if you don't want to use the facebook status view design, as long as it has a UIButton that can activate the modal view controller on tap.
+You can use your own view / view controller if you don't want to use the facebook status view design.
+As long as your own View Controller has a UIButton that can activate the modal view controller on tap, the tutorial steps can be applied.